Unique Copy Album

-Unique Copy Album is the name of a unique copy release of an album by the Swiss band The Bianca Story.

-2009 sold through an art auction for 10'000 Swiss francs.
+Unique Copy Album is the name of a unique copy release of an album by the Swiss band The Bianca Story in 2009 and sold through an art auction for 10000 Swiss francs.

-The 500 kg heavy sculpture was equipped with high fidelity speakers and a sensor system, which controlled the volume, depending on the position of the sculpture's wing doors.
+The 500 kg heavy sculpture was equipped with high-fidelity speakers and a sensor system, which controlled the volume, depending on the position of the sculpture's wing doors.
 If those were opened all the way, the album should be able to listened to in concert level.
 To skip to the next song, the sensors needed to be contacted.

 Realization

 From October till December 2009 The bianca Story released each month a song with a videoclip for free, which ended with the unique auction of the sculpture Unique Copy Album in only one physical edition. the members of the group insisted, that the 10'000 mirror ball pieces were handcrafted and pasted up by hand.
 With help of some volunteers in over 3 months, this unique piece was created.
 The presentation was held in conjunction with an art exhibition at the Kunstmuseum Glarus, Switzerland.
 The Unique Copy Album was sold for 10'000 Swiss francs on behalf of the gallery Gröflin&Maag to the art collector Thomas Merian.